gael-ian/ansible-config-webservers/README.md

 ## Configurations

-Configurations are dispatched in 3 playbooks:
+Configurations are dispatched in the playbooks availables at the repository's root.

-* `playbook-01-make-remotes-administrable`
-* `playbook-02-setup-servers`
-* `playbook-01-setup-apps`

-These 3 playbooks should be applied sequentialy for servers first setup.
+These playbooks should be applied sequentialy for servers first setup.
 They after can be used independantly to apply later modifications.

+Comments on top of each playbook provide details on usage.
-Comments on top of each playbook provide details on usage and applied configurations.
+Comments in the `roles` section of each playbook provide details on applied configurations.